RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 Many opportunities have come my way through ChicagoRuby, and I will always be grateful.

 Moving forward, although my responsibilities at 8th Light weigh heavy, you will see me at ChicagoRuby events from time to time.
-And I will always be cheering for ChicagoRuby to succeed.
+I will always cheer for ChicagoRuby to succeed.
 To my fellow members of ChicagoRuby: Thank you for the opportunity to serve.

 ### By the way...

 My position at 8th Light: Director of Sales.
 That's a fancy way to say that I find new clients.
 If your company (or a company that you know) needs custom software, let's talk.
 Our teams at 8th Light do a great job of keeping the client informed and in control throughout the software development process.
 If you enjoy the connection between teamwork and great software, let's talk.

 Email: [first initial] + [last name] @ 8thlight.com.

 And...
 [WindyCityRails](http://windycityrails.com) happens on Sept 14-15, 2017.
 You still have time to grab a ticket.
 As always, the presentions and the networking are outstanding.
 Use the discount code `CHICAGORUBY` for a $50 discount against the standard price.
 See you in September!